variantstudios/westlakewine.com/pages/wine-spirit-specials/index.md

   from, both foreign and domestic.
 subtitle:
 permalink: /wine-spirits-specials/
-pdf_path: /assets/images/5-7-19-1.pdf
+pdf_path: /assets/images/5-14-19.pdf
-pdf_image_path: /assets/images/5-7-19.jpg
+pdf_image_path: /assets/images/5-14-19.jpg
 ---

-Check out our latest Wine & Spirit Specials on sale today, at Westlake Wine & Spirits.
-We have the best eclectic wine selection in Greeley.
+Check out our latest Wine & Spirit Specials on sale today, at Westlake Wine & Spirits. &nbsp;We have the best eclectic wine selection in Greeley.